GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 - [NextCloud](./plugin/nextcloud/index.md)

 Gluu does its best to keep these plugins updated but does not guarantee specific functionality.
 If you find a bug, or would like feature enhancements, we would be happy to discuss allocating a resource to work on the plugin on a time and materials basis.
 [Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

+## Support
+Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
+You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
+In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

+If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
+You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.

 ## License
 oxd is commercial software licensed by Gluu.
 Learn more on the [oxd website](https://oxd.gluu.org).